-At the heart of the central park, the plan envisions the creation of Cultural center including a Museum dedicated to the ecology of the land and river but also the preservation the history of the traditional rural farming lifestyle of the Zhejiang Province of China.
+At the heart of the central park the plan envisions the creation of Cultural Center including a Museum dedicated to the local ecology but also the preservation of the traditional farming lifestyle of the Zhejiang Province of China.

-Adjacent to the Cultural center along both sides of one of the district’s several canals is a planned low-scale lifestyle retail center that runs to the eastern boundary of the site terminated by a large Shopping Center with a major retail anchor.
+Adjacent to the Cultural center along both sides of one of the several canals is a planned low-scale lifestyle retail center that runs to the eastern boundary of the site terminated by a large Shopping Center.

 The plan creates a series of residential neighborhoods of varying densities and styles, all within walking distance of schools, retail shopping, park areas, the Qiantang River and a variety of cultural and tourism uses that enrich the quality of life for their residents.